exasol/r-exasol/README.md

 ### Known issues

-The latest ODBC driver (7.1.1) under MacOsX BigSure has a dependency issue.
+The latest ODBC driver (7.1.1) under MacOsX BigSur has a dependency issue.
 If you have problems under MacOsX and see an error message like ```...libexaodbc-io418sys.dylib not found```, please revert to the previous ODBC driver (7.0.11) which is know to work.

 ## Getting started